christopherstewart/CST_326_TeamAwesomeKiosk/README.txt

-This is the repository that will house the CST_326_TeamAwesomeKiosk.
+This is the repository that houses the CST_326_TeamAwesomeKiosk.